nazaawa/amazone-clone-/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+nodejs server is on server folder inside flutter project clone the project download all flutter packages go inside server directory and run npm install run nodemon or npm run